Mayoral elections in Worcester, Massachusetts: Results

 Petty also finished first in the at-large city council election.
 Colorio paced sixth, Coleman placed eighth, and Stefan placed tenth.
 Colorio, by the rules of the city charter, became the vice-chair of the Worcester City Council.

 2023 mayoral election

-The 2023 Worcester, Massachusetts mayoral election will be held in November 2023.
-Incumbent mayor Joseph Petty is running for re-election to a seventh term in office.
+The 2023 Worcester, Massachusetts mayoral election was held November 7, 2023.
+Incumbent mayor Joseph Petty won re-election to a seventh term in office.